 The goal of this working group is to create a common representation of provenance that can be used to exchange the provenance of documents in an interoperable manner.
-This representation will refine the Open Provenance Model, and will be complemented with mechanisms to publish, retrieve and access provenance.
+This representation will identify core concepts and use these concepts as the foundation of the new language XG, and will complement the use of these concepts with mechanisms to publish, retrieve and access provenance.
 The main items of work to be completed by the working group are:

-Define a language for exchanging provenance that leverages the existing work on OPM on a conceptual model and extension mechanism
+Define a new language based on RDF/OWL for exchanging provenance that leverages the existing work on conceptual provenance models and extension mechanisms

-Define the serialization of that model in XML and its mapping to RDF

-Specify how to embed provenance in document with RDFa, or to access provenance held separate in services
+Specify how to embed provenance in document with RDF, or to access provenance held separate in services

-Create a primer on how to use the model to express the provenance of document, data, and resources
+Create a primer on how to use the XG model to express the provenance of document, data, and resources

-Define the extensibility mechanism of the model by means of profiles, and promote the wide adoption of the model through usage guidance as well as links with other models such as Dublin Core.
+Define extensibility mechanism of the XG model by means of profiles, and promote the wide adoption of the model through usage guidance as well as links with other models such as Dublin Core.

-Provide guidance on how to map extant provenance models to this exchange language, in order to ensure inter-operability.

-The specified provenance model will be a refinement of the OPM conceptual model and its extension mechanism [OPM V1.1].
-The refinement will adopt feedback from the Incubator's mapping exercise, adapt terminology to avoid unnecessary technical jargon, better characterize the notion of agent to promote inter-operability by folding in proposals [Agent1] and [Agent2], align the notion of time with the one in the time ontology, and fine-tune the concept of profile to facilitate the extension of OPM in the activities of this Working Group and beyond.
+The specified provenance model will leverage existing conceptual models and their extension mechanism [OPM V1.1, PML2].
+The naming of the concepts in the new provenance modelwill adopt feedback from the Incubator's mapping exercise, adapt terminology to avoid unnecessary technical jargon, better characterize the notion of agent to promote inter-operability by folding in proposals such as [Agent1] and [Agent2], align the notion of time with the one in the time ontology, and fine-tune the concept of profile to facilitate the extension of XG in the activities of this Working Group and beyond.

-The serialization to XML will use the prevailing OPM XML schema [OPMX] as its starting point.
-The mapping to RDF will use the Open Provenance Model Vocabulary [OPMV] and the Open Provenance Model Ontology [OPMO] to map to RDF graphs and to perform OPM inferences.
-The Working group will keep this two-pronged approach for the mapping to RDF: a simple vocabulary allowing provenance to be asserted easily, and an ontology that extends the vocabulary with permitted inference.

-Usage guidance will leverage a proposal on mapping Dublin Core concepts to OPM [OPM DC].

 2.1 Success Criteria

-The resulting model being generated by multiple implementations including but not limited to toolkits, content management systems, workflow systems, and wikis.
+The resulting model being generated by multiple implementations including but not limited to toolkits, content management systems, workflow systems, theorem provers, mash-up systems, and wikis.

 Deliver all the identified reports.